PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 - Create a class with a (parameterized) test method that calls the `RefasterCollectionTestUtil#validateTemplateCollection` and passes the collection(s) to validate.
-The Refaster template collection must match the naming convention `<TemplateCollectionClassName>Templates.java`.
+The Refaster template collection must match the naming convention `<TemplateCollectionName>Templates.java`.
-- An input file matching the naming convention `<TemplateCollectionClassName>TemplatesTestInput.java` is added for every template collection.
+- An input file matching the naming convention `<TemplateCollectionName>TemplatesTestInput.java` is added for every template collection.
-- An output file matching the naming convention `<TemplateCollectionClassName>TemplatesTestOutput.java` file is added for every template collection.
+- An output file matching the naming convention `<TemplateCollectionName>TemplatesTestOutput.java` file is added for every template collection.
-- For each Refaster template in the collection, the input and output file contain a method.
+- For each Refaster template in the collection, the input and output file must contain a method.
 The name of the method is equal to the name of the Refaster template prefixed with `test` (e.g. `test<RefasterTemplateClassName>`).
-- The method contains at least one expression that matches the `@BeforeTemplate`.
+- The method contains at least one expression that matches the `@BeforeTemplate` one specific Refaster template.
 As a result, the output file contains the same method with an updated expression, matching the content of the `@AfterTemplate`.
+Additionally, incorrect matches of _other_ Refaster templates in the method are flagged.

 As a result from these tests, unexpected output will be shown in the console.

-An example of a folder structure for such a setup:
+An example of a folder structure for such a setup is as follows:

 ```
 main/java/